bobowedge/adventures-in-telework/_posts/2021-04-13-advent_of-cuda.md

 ### Timing

 The solution to Part 1 runs almost instantly.
-The solution for Part 2 runs in less than half a second (with the `while` short circuit).
+The solution for Part 2 runs in less than half a second with the `while` short circuit above.
+Not quite instantly, but still satisfying.

 ## [Day 20: Infinite Elves and Infinite Houses](https://adventofcode.com/2015/day/20)